Recognized in:Commercial Litigation

 Describe one of your most interesting or memorable cases in the past year.

 - I represented a woman who fell on a set of stairs at a restaurant, and was seriously injured.
 She left the restaurant in an ambulance, had two orthopedic surgeries, and was in a skilled nursing facility for a month.
 I requested documents regarding other falls.
 I was told that the restaurant had "no documents."
 About six months later, and the day before I was scheduled to depose the owner of the restaurant, I received a set of emails that showed the following: (1) a different patron fell on the same set of stairs, was injured, and had to go to the emergency room a mere six days before my client fell; (2) when the manager of the restaurant learned of the first woman's fall, the manager attempted to implement safety measures on the stairs; (3) the owner of the restaurant ordered, in writing, that the manager remove the safety measures ASAP and stated that the restaurant accepts no responsibility for people who slip.
 I was able to argue that my client's catastrophic fall could have been prevented, but for the willful and wanton conduct of the owner.
 I brought, and won, a motion to add a claim for $1 million in punitive damages to the case and a motion for sanctions in the form of thousands of dollars of attorney fees due to the late production of the emails.
 I also added the owner of the restaurant as a party to the lawsuit.
-The case settled very favorably for my client about a month prior to trial.
+Finally, I won a motion to add a claim for $1 million in punitive damages against the owner of the restaurant.
+The case settled very favorably for my client soon thereafter.

 What is most challenging about your area(s) of expertise?